Calgary: Print media

 The Calgary Herald and the Calgary Sun are the main newspapers in Calgary.
 Global, City, CTV and CBC television networks have local studios in the city.

 Visual art

 Visual and conceptual artists like the art collective United Congress are active in the city.
 There are a number of art galleries in the downtown along Stephen Avenue; the SoDo (South of Downtown) Design District; the 17 Avenue corridor; the neighbourhood of Inglewood, including the Esker Foundation.
 There are also various art installations in the +15 system in downtown Calgary.
+Additionally, Calgary is home to several artist-run centres such as The New Gallery, Stride Gallery and The Bows.

 Libraries

 Calgary's Central Library has won numerous international architectural and urban design awards.

 The Calgary Public Library is the city's public library network, with 21 branches loaning books, e-books, CDs, DVDs, Blu-rays, audiobooks, and more.
 Based on borrowing, the library is Canada's second-largest and North America's sixth-largest municipal library.
 The new flagship branch, the 240000 sqft Calgary Central Library in Downtown East Village, opened on November 1, 2018.